cvbrandoe/REDEN/README.md

 # REDEN
-Unsupervised graph-based tool for disambiguation and linking of named entities to Linked Data sets for digital editions in XML-TEI.
+Unsupervised graph-based tool for disambiguation and linking of named entities to Linked Data sets for digital editions in XML-TEI, it includes a Linked Data crawler for building the dictionary of potential NE candidates

 The main Java class to launch REDEN is fr.lip6.reden.MainNELApp.java, REDEN configuration file is located in config/config.properties, it should be properly configured before execution.
-The arguments are (only the first one is mandatory):
+There are two modes to launch REDEN

+The first mode allows the downloading and the constitution of a dictionary of potential NE candidates from Linked Data.

+-createDico

+Once the dictionary has been built, the second mode allows the annotation of an input TEI-XML file, the parameters are:

-<TEI-fileName.xml> -printEval -createIndex -relsFile=<file> -outDir=<dir>
+TEI-fileName.xml -printEval -createIndex -relsFile\=file -outDir\=dir

 where:

-<TEI-fileName.xml>: the name of the TEI file indicating if necessary the file path
+TEI-fileName.xml (mandatory): the name of the TEI file, include the file path if necessary

--printEval: if an already annotated TEI file is available (i.e. a gold standard), REDEN will compare this file with the resulting annotated file and will provide accuracy measures
+-printEval (optional): if an already annotated TEI file is available (i.e. a gold standard), REDEN will compare this file with the resulting annotated file and will provide accuracy measures, the name of gold file must match the name of the input file and end by "-gold.xml", for instance, of the input file is "apollinaire_heresiarque-et-cie.xml", the gold file should be named "apollinaire_heresiarque-et-cie-gold.xml"

--createIndex: REDEN creates Lucene indexes for improving access to the dictionary files.
+-createIndex (optional): REDEN creates Lucene indexes for improving access to the dictionary files.
 When executing REDEN the first time or when the dictionary has changed, it is mandatory to launch it using this flag, otherwise you can leave it out

--relsFile=<file>: RDF predicates file with an associated weight
+-relsFile\=file (optional): file name listing the RDF predicates and their corresponding weights

--outDir=<dir>: name of the folder where REDEN will output files: the annotated XML-TEI and other files which provide execution information
+-outDir\=dir (optional): name of the folder where REDEN will output files: the annotated XML-TEI and other files which provide execution information

 REDEN uses the following frameworks:
 - indexes are implemented with Lucene (https://lucene.apache.org/core/)